Jontsa/JontsaMaintenanceBundle/README.md

 # Symfony maintenance mode bundle

 A small bundle for Symfony 4/5 which provides commands to put your application in maintenance break during which all requests receive HTTP 503 response.
-Optionally you can whitelist your own IP-address or for example your load balancer for health check pings.
+This is done by throwing `ServiceUnavailableHttpException` and clients will receive either default Symfony error page or JSON message with correct HTTP status code.

 ![Tests](https://github.com/Jontsa/JontsaMaintenanceBundle/workflows/Tests/badge.svg)